mess-nlesc/mess/README.md

 ### Step 2: Define the variables

-Now we have a variable called `Qin_average_step` in our example file (`experiments.xml`) and we want to generate different versions of it.
-In each version we we will replace `Qin_average_step` with a value we want.
+Now we have a variable called `Qin_average_step` in our example file (`experiments.xml.jinja`) and we want to generate a new file by rendering it with jinja.
+During the rendering, the `Qin_average_step` variable will be replaced by different values each time to generate a file.

 The values which the jinja templates will be rendered for can be defined in `variables.json`.